CounterpartyXCP/Documentation/Introduction/FAQ.md

 ### Is XCP an alt-coin or competitor to Bitcoin?

 No. XCP cannot exist without Bitcoin.
 XCP is simply a technical necessity for harnessing more advanced blockchain technology, such as programmable smart contracts.
 It represents stake in Counterparty itself, is protocol-aware, as well as used for various fees.
+Although it can be used as such, it was not designed to be an alternative currency.
 To learn more about XCP, see [about XCP](about_xcp.md).

 ### What kind of addresses does Counterparty use?